 photo credit: Anna Hutchcroft

 Sammy is a multi-award winning artist who is recognised internationally for her experimental approach to practice.
-Her work is held in public collections across Australia and in private collections around the world.
+She has exhibited widely at public institutions across Australia and her work is held in collections around the world.
 Full artist bio here.

 Copyright © All rights reserved.